Comparing first order microscopic and macroscopic crowd models for an increasing number of massive agents: Introduction

 These arguments provide the motivation for this paper, in which a comparison of microscopic and macroscopic crowd models is carried out for a growing number $N$ of pedestrians.
-In this respect, it is well known that the statistical behavior of microscopic systems of interacting particles can be described, for $N\to\infty$, by means of a Vlasov-type kinetic equation derived in the \emph{mean field limit} under the assumption that the strength of pairwise interactions is scaled as $N^{-1}$ (\emph{weak coupling scaling}), see~\cite{carrillo2009KRM,carrillo2010MSSET} and references therein.
-If the total mass of the system is $M=mN$, where $m$ is the mass of each particle, this corresponds to assuming that, similarly to gravitational interactions, particles generate an interaction potential in space proportional to their mass $m=M/N$.
-The mean field limit requires the assumption of a constant total mass of the system, say $M=1$, which implies that the mass of each particle becomes infinitesimal as $N$ grows.
-On the contrary, considering continuous models \emph{per se}, parallelly to discrete ones, allows one to keep the mass $m$ of each individual constant, say $m=1$, and consequently $M=N$ holds.
-In this respect, a comparison with discrete models based on the role of $N$ acquires a renewed interest.
+It is well known that the statistical behavior of microscopic systems of interacting particles can be described, for $N\to\infty$, by means of a Vlasov-type kinetic equation derived in the \emph{mean field limit} under the assumption that the strength of pairwise interactions is scaled as $N^{-1}$ (\emph{weak coupling scaling}), see~\cite{carrillo2009KRM,carrillo2010MSSET} and references therein.
+If the total mass of the system is $M=mN$, where $m$ is the mass of each particle, this corresponds to assuming that particles generate an interaction potential in space proportional to their mass $m=M/N$ (like, e.g, in gravitational interactions).
+The mean field limit requires the assumption of a constant total mass of the system, say $M=1$, which implies that the mass of each particle becomes infinitesimal as $N$ grows (cf. Fig.~\ref{fig:meanfield_vs_massive} left).
+On the contrary, considering continuous models \emph{per se}, parallelly to discrete ones, allows one to keep the mass $m$ of each individual constant, say $m=1$, thus $M=N$ holds (cf. Fig.~\ref{fig:meanfield_vs_massive} right).
+In this perspective, a comparison with discrete models based on the role of $N$ acquires a renewed interest.

+This point of view is being introduced also in the context of other systems of interacting particles, such as e.g., vehicular traffic.
+Quoting from the conclusions of the lecture~\cite{seibold2015IPAM}: \begin{quote} Real traffic is microscopic.
+Ideally, accurate macroscopic models should not focus on the limit $N\to\infty$, but represent the solution with the true number of vehicles $N$. \end{quote} Pedestrian crowds are microscopic as well, hence macroscopic crowd models should be built consistently with the phenomenology of a \emph{finite number} of microscopic \emph{massive} pedestrians.
+Of course, we cannot expect the microscopic and macroscopic solutions to be the same for all numbers of pedestrians, however we can ascertain if the two types of models are actually ``the same model'' at least in some asymptotic regime.
+In this sense we address the limit $N\to\infty$.

-The two types of models which will be considered throughout the paper assume that pedestrian behavior is regulated by first order position-dependent dynamics, hence they are defined by means of suitable expressions of the pedestrian velocity.
+The two types of models which will be considered throughout the paper assume first order position-dependent pedestrian dynamics, given via the walking velocity.
 Specifically, in the microscopic case, let $X^1_t,\,X^2_t,\,\dots,\,X^N_t\in\R^d$ be the positions of $N$ pedestrians at a time $t$.
-Their evolution is chosen to satisfy
+Their evolution satisfies